Itinerary: Tropea, Capo Vaticano, Santa Domenica di Ricadi

 The village is also a perfect destination for beach lovers as there are many well-equipped or unspoiled beaches alternating with the rocky coastline.
 Some of its beautiful white sand beaches are Linguata Beach (pic n°3), Beach of Cannone, Beach Marina dell’Isola, Beach Rotonda, Beach Convento.
 If you like snorkeling, we suggested visiting Grotta Azzurra, in order to admire this amazing grotto and its beautiful seabed.

-A 'culinary' news: Tropea is also famous for its typical red onions ...
+'Culinary' news: Tropea is also famous for its red onions ...

 Capo Vaticano (pic n°6) is about 12 kilometers away from Tropea and, despite it lacks a real town or historic center, it is a nice place to go if you want to be amazed by wonderful views, especially at sunset.

 Absolutely do not miss the lighthouse of Capo Vaticano (pic n°6), built on the very top of a rock over 110 meters above sea level which is the "real" place called "Capo Vaticano".
 Breathtaking views aver the Tyrrhenian Sea and not only: from here, in good and clear weather conditions, you can even see

 Volcano Etna in Sicily, the spectacular island of Stromboli and the whole archipelago of the

 Arrival: Capo Vaticano

 Some pics of Tropea, Santa Domenica di Ricadi and Capo Vaticano: